 Mortgage Stress Test Updates:

 According to BMO, as of June 1, 2021, the minimum qualifying rate is based on:

 - or the rate offered by your lender plus 2% – whichever is higher.

 For example, even if your lender offers you a rate of 2.99%, you have to use the 5.25% qualifying rate in your stress test.
 However, if your lender offers a rate of 3.49%, you’ll have to qualify using a rate of 5.49%.

 Over the past several years, the government and regulators have made it tougher for Canadians to qualify for mortgages.
 It’s nice to see homebuyers catch a break for once.

 The Office of Superintendent of Financial Institutions (OSFI) had made plans to change how the stress test was calculated back in February.
 However, those plans like many others were put on hold due to Covid-19.
 Crown corporation the Canada Mortgage and Housing Corporation has since introduced stricter rules for insured mortgages.
 However, the two other mortgage insurers didn’t follow suit, leaving mortgage rules the way they were.

 It’s interesting to note that the stress test rate went up a lot faster than it has gone down.
 The big banks like National Bank wasted no time in hiking their posted rates when rates were trending up.
 Now, the banks seem to be taking their sweet time cutting the posted rate.
 This is largely due to mortgage penalties.

-The big banks calculate their fixed rate mortgage penalties based on their posted rates.
-If posted rates were to fall, the banks would make less profits from mortgage penalties.
+The big banks calculate their fixed-rate mortgage penalties based on their posted rates.
+If posted rates were to fall, the banks would make fewer profits from mortgage penalties.
 They’re already hurting from Covid.